 - SQL Performance Analytics: Identifies the SQL bottleneck: Application?
 Database?
 Network latency?

 - Database Disaster Recovery: SQL-aware failover solution for Postgres, SQL Server, MySQL, MariaDB, Oracle and DB2; persists connection during a failover reducing application errors and reconnects.

-- Database Firewall: Our machine learning algorithms, detect and block SQL injection anomalies.
+- SQL Firewall: Detects and blocks SQL injection anomalies.
 There are no signature or profile updates.
-Heimdall Data will prevent a ZERO day database attack.
+Our proxy prevents ZERO day database attacks.